deepfence/ThreatMapper/docs/docs/cloudscanner/azure.md

 :::info

 **Pre-requisite:**
-1. Install docker and docker compose on the gcp compute instance([refer docker documentation for installation instructions](https://docs.docker.com/engine/install/))
+1. Install docker and docker compose on the Azure virtual machine ([refer docker documentation for installation instructions](https://docs.docker.com/engine/install/))
-2. If a existing gcp compute instance instance is used, check if docker and docker compose plugins are installed on the gcp compute instance.
+2. If an existing Azure virtual machine is used, check if docker and docker compose plugins are installed on the Azure virtual machine.
 3. azure cli is configured and is able to access the required project where cloud scanner will be deployed

 :::